 Causes of Joint Stiffness from Knee Replacement Surgery

-Knee stiffness could be defined as not being able to straighten or bend the knee normally, and instead feeling tension and pressure.
+Knee stiffness could be defined as not being able to straighten or bend the knee normally, instead of feeling tension and pressure.
 This is normal during the early stages of recovery, as the knee experiences swelling which causes temporary stiffness.
 This should begin to subside within the first month or so after the operation; if it continues to feel stiff or if the stiffness gets worse, contact your surgeon.